wlib/ffs/README.md

 Features are also not overwhelming and easy to start on your first try.
 You can even download from the server without installing a client - using telnet/netcat or your favorite web browser.
-Written in Crystal, the program runs native binary code, while maintaining the amazing natural feel Ruby has to offer.
+Written in Crystal, the program compiles to native binary code, while maintaining the amazing natural feel Ruby has to offer.

 ## Installing